narner/MyWebsite/content/main.md

 ---
 ## About Me

-Intrigued by the possibilities of augmented reality on mobile phones, in 2014 Nick researched gestural interfaces for mobile augmented-reality apps at AirMarkr, an early mobile augmented reality startup when consumer AR was in its nascence.
+Nick has been working in the human-comptuer interaction field since 2014 Nick, when he was working as a researcher/prototyper for mobile augmented-reality apps at AirMarkr, an early mobile augmented reality startup when consumer AR was in its nascence.

-Nick continued to work as an iOS developer at both product focused and consulting companies, where he collaborated with product managers and designers to prototype concepts and produced production-ready features.
+He continued to work as an iOS developer at both product focused and consulting companies, where he collaborated with product managers and designers to prototype concepts and produced production-ready features.

 Nick was also selected to be a member of Google ATAP's Project Soli Alpha Developer program, where he was invited to test the